Uzair

-According to Ibn Kathir, Uzair lived between the times of King Solomon and the time of Zachariah, father of John the Baptist (Yahya).
-Some Quranic commentators viewed Uzayr as a learned scholar who sought to teach the people the forgotten laws of God.
-He is sometimes identified as the protagonist in the Quranic story of the man who slept for a hundred years (2:259).
+According to Ibn Kathir, Uzair lived between the times of Sulaiman and the time of Zakariya, father of John the Baptist Some Quranic commentators viewed Uzayr as a learned scholar who sought to teach the people the forgotten laws of God.
+He is sometimes identified as the protagonist in the Parable of the Hamlet in Ruins in surah Baqara (2:259).

 Some Islamic scholars held Uzayr to be one of the prophets.
-Although there is a hadith that reports that God expunged Uzayr from the list of prophets because he refused to believe in qadar (predestination), but this hadith is considered da'if (weak) and is rejected by most Islamic scholars.Ibn Hazm, al-Samaw'al and other scholars put forth the view that Uzair (or one of his disciples) falsified the Torah, and this claim became a common theme in Islamic polemics against the Bible.
+Although there is a hadith that reports that God expunged Uzayr from the list of prophets because he refused to believe in predestination, but this hadith is considered da'if (weak) and is rejected by most Islamic scholars.

+Ibn Hazm, al-Samawal al-Maghribi and other scholars put forth the view that Uzair or one of his disciples falsified the Torah and this claim became a common theme in Islamic polemics against the Bible.
 Many aspects of later Islamic narratives show similarity to Vision of Ezra, an apocryphal text which seems to have been partially known to Muslim readers.

-Classical Muslim scholars who were aware of Jewish and Christian denials of belief in the sonship of Ezra, explained that it was only one Jew or a small group of Jews who worshipped Uzayr, or that the verse refers to the extreme admiration of Jews for their doctors of law.
+Classical Muslim scholars who were aware of Jewish and Christian denials of belief in Ezra explained that it was only one Jew or a small group of Jews who worshipped Uzayr, or that the verse refers to the extreme admiration of Jews for their rabbis.

+Many classical Muslim scholars suggest that the description of Ezra as the son of God does not mean the same as it does for Christians in Jesus Christ, but rather it means the same as the son of God in Judaism, and that the Qur’anic verse rejects the use of the term “son of God.”
+In Islam, the use of the term “son of God” is completely forbidden, considering it a lie against God, as mentioned in the verse.